An essential part of many gardens, Leontopodium is a hardy perennial that reaches about 30 cm in height.

 Native: Europe.
 Asia.
 Southern America.

 Growing Region: Zones 4 to 7.
 UK Hardiness: H6 to -20°C (-4°F)

 Sow Outside: Surface.
 Start of spring - before the last frost.
 Spacing 3 to 12 inches (8 to 30 cm).

 Sow Inside: Germination time: one week to two months.
 Temperature: 50°F (10°C).
 Mix seeds in a moist growing medium, place in a freezer bag, then stratify by refrigeration for three weeks.
 Ten weeks before expected last frost.
 Transplant outdoors following the last frost.

 Requirements and care: Partial shade.
 Good drainage.
 Soil pH 6.5 to 7.5.
 Gritty soil.
 Protect from rain in the winter.
 Divide every two years to maintain vigour in this short lived but hardy perennial.
 Propagate: by dividing by in the spring.

 Miscellaneous: Mountainous plants that thrive when protected by a blanket of snow in the winter.
-The commonly used name Edelweiss comes from the German words for Nobel (edel) and white (weiß).
+Edelweiss flower meaning: the common name for this plant 'Edelweiss', comes from the German words for Nobel (edel) and white (weiß).